R4DDER5/CZ/project-scope.md

 #### Screening Forms

-Screening forms will follow the standard form creation process.
-Screening forms with differ from standard forms mainly due to the requirement that screening forms will be processed on behalf of the user usually by an internal staff member input recorded and then final document generated.
+Screening forms will follow the same process of design and creation as standard forms following the page, section and element process.
+Screening forms with differ from standard forms mainly due to the requirement that screening forms will be processed on behalf of the user usually by an internal staff member as part of a telephone interview.
+The form submissions will be stored and then output in the relvant branded PDF template.

-Screening forms will need to also have the ability of conditional logic

-Pass/fail/hold

-Rate the candidate response

-Storage file types and delivery options mainly method 1 need to be reviewed in detail.
-Content Delivery Network, AWS?
+Screening forms may have some extra features to be included such as:
+__Candidate Status__ - Pass/Fail/On Hold
+__Candidate Rating__ - Rate the total overall responses from the candidate (entire form elements) or rate individual elements.
+The scoring should include the flexability to change as required per form/element. i.e. select out of 100, select out of 20.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/52332471/106593958-59e30400-6549-11eb-83a0-4d31203a50c0.png" />